ufechner7/KiteModels.jl/docs/src/examples.md

 They can be customized later.
 The second command creates an examples folder with some examples.

 ## Plotting the initial state
-First an instance of the model of the kite control unit (KCU) is created which is needed by the Kite Power System model KPS3.
+First, an instance of the model of the kite control unit (KCU) is created which is needed by the Kite Power System model KPS3.
 Then we create a kps instance, passing the kcu model as parameter.
 We need to declare these variables as const to achieve a decent performance.
 ```julia
 using KiteModels
 const kcu = KCU(se())